 Jade Alger is a singer-songwriter and multi-instrumentalist.
 His music is an eclectic and distinctive style rooted in the folk scene of the 1960s.
 Also influenced by classical, avant-garde, chanson, chamber folk and world music, he marries poetic wordplay with guitar and cello to create his melodic tapestries.

-The latest release, Kinora, is an experimental album that expands into more collaboration and broader instrumentation.
-This diverse collection incorporates cello into a mixture of classical guitar and folk melodies with some tracks shifting the focal point away from the lyrics, toward neo-classical composition.
+The latest release, Kinora, is an experimental album that expands into lusher instrumentation.
+This diverse collection incorporates cello into a mixture of classical guitar and folk melodies with some tracks shifting the focal point away from the lyrics, toward neo-classical composition and experimental texture.

 “Jade is one of those rare songwriters whose music leaves you feeling as though you’ve just been reminded of the very first moment you decided to devote your life to music.” – Kramer, Noise Miami